Germany–Russia relations: 2014–2021

+2022–present

 After the 2022 Russian invasion of Ukraine started, Germany, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".
+Germany joined other countries in spring 2022 in declaring a number of Russian diplomats persona non grata.

 In April 2022, the German government said it will send 1 billion euros in military aid to Ukraine.
 On 17 May 2022, German Finance Minister Christian Lindner said he is "politically open to the idea of seizing" the frozen foreign-exchange reserves of the Central Bank of Russia —which amount to over $300 billion— to cover the costs of rebuilding Ukraine after the war.
 Russian Deputy Foreign Minister Alexander Grushko remarked that it would amount to "complete lawlessness", and that the measure would hurt Germany if adopted.

 German Riol Chemie GmbH has allegedly illegally delivered chemicals to Russia, including precursor for Novichok.

-In late 2022, Germany announced its first trade deficit since 1991, after it halted permits for Nord Stream 2, and introduced a Russian oil embargo.
-The country has been buckling under an acute energy shortage, approving cost-intensive subsidies to protect households from soaring energy bills.
-In fall 2022, Russia had halted gas flows via the Nord Stream 1 pipeline several times blaming Western sanctions against Russia, while the value of the Euro continued to slip against all major currencies.
-Russia's foreign ministry blamed the United States for Germany's energy crisis, by pushing its leaders towards a "suicidal" step of cutting economic and energy cooperation with Moscow, which had been a reliable energy supplier since Soviet times.
+By 1 September 2022, the actual volume of German arms deliveries to Ukraine was only exceeded by that of deliveries by the United States and the United Kingdom.
+In fall 2022, Russia had halted gas flows via the Nord Stream 1 pipeline several times, blaming international sanctions against Russia.
+This led to an upward jump in energy prices as Russia tried to use energy as a weapon to reduce support for Ukraine.
+Russia's foreign ministry blamed the United States for Germany's energy crisis, by pushing its leaders towards a "suicidal" step of cutting economic and energy cooperation with Moscow, which he claimed had been a reliable energy supplier since Soviet times, despite previous Russian-Ukrainian gas disputes having affected Russia's natural gas supply to Europe in 2006 and 2009.

-The discussion on the legitimacy of economic sanctions against Russia had a significant impact on Germany's political landscape.
-Parties to the right (AfD) and to the left (Die Linke) are split on the issue whether economic sanctions are effective to stop the conflict, and how they impact the German economy.
+A discussion on the legitimacy of economic sanctions against Russia took place.
+Parties to the right (AfD) and to the left (Die Linke) were split on the issue whether economic sanctions are effective to stop the conflict, and how they impact the German economy.
 Proponents of the right wanted to support the Nord Stream 2 pipeline, while politicians to the left have voiced similar concerns with regard to Germany's economic viability.
+The destruction of Nord Stream 2 in September 2022 changed the debate.